Pluggable-Transports/Pluggable-Transports-website/_pages/spec/ptspec2draft2.md

     nav: "sidenav"
 ---

-Below is the current PT 2.0 Draft 2 Spec.
+Below is the PT 2.0 Draft 2 Spec.
 You can also view this in [PDF form](/assets/PTSpecV2Draft2.pdf).
 It may be useful to also reference the [history of the spec](/spec/history).

 ---------------